Embiid ties career high with 50 points, 76ers beat Magic

 TRAINER’S ROOM

-Magic: Assistant coach Jesse Mermuys filled in for head coach Jamahl Mosley (health and safety protocols), who missed his second straight game.
-Assistant coach Nate Tibbetts also was absent due to health and safety protocols. … Wendell Carter Jr. (sore left hamstring) was out of the lineup for the seventh consecutive contest.
+Magic: Assistant coach Nate Tibbetts also was absent due to health and safety protocols. … Wendell Carter Jr. (sore left hamstring) was out of the lineup for the seventh consecutive contest.
 Mermuys believes Carter’s return is imminent. … R.J.
 Hampton went down hard with 4:52 left in the fourth, went to the locker room and didn’t return.

 76ers: Danny Green (right hip) missed his fourth in a row, Matisse Thybulle (right shoulder) his third straight and Shake Milton (back) his eighth.
 Rivers said he expects Thybulle to miss at least one more game, while he didn’t have a timetable for Milton.